 Yet pressures would otherwise seem to be low now.
 In modern human populations, in which almost no one dies in infancy, almost everyone marries, and almost everyone has the same small number of children, the number of offspring is not determined by life-or-death selection.
 The football captain gets the prom queen, but the class nerd gets the nerdette and can have as many children.
 Almost everyone lives past reproductive age, so there is little culling effect as the slow are eaten by wolves.
 The genetically sickly are kept alive and allowed to reproduce by medicine.
 Consequently it is hard to image Darwinian selection occurring with much ferocity.

 Nor can I see evidence for more than minor changes in the 2500 years since Fifth-Century Athens.
 Statues by Phidias and Praxiteles and later Roman copies show people exactly like us.
 It is impossible to give IQ tests to the long dead, but Plato and Archimedes seem very like the best minds of today, and the writing of such as Xenophon are indistinguishable in complexity, clarity, and quality of mind from good modern writers.
 Nothing suggests that the ancients were any less athletic, bellicose, or agile than we are, or that they had senses any less acute.
-The 2500 years of rapid evolution appear to have produce a net of zero.
+The 2500 years of rapid evolution appear to have produced a net of zero.

 The Bugs in Darwin